ai/size-limit/README.md

    ]
    ```

-3. or a more flexible `.size-limit.js` config file:
+3. or a more flexible `.size-limit.js` or `.size-limit.cjs` config file:

    ```js
    module.exports = [